makeabilitylab/physcomp/README.md

 # Physical and Ubiquitous Computing
 {: .no_toc }

-Welcome to our website.
+Welcome to our website!
 Here, we explore the materiality of computing, the physicality of humans, and harnessing the wonderful expressivity and potential interplay of both.
 This website is intended to complement the physical and ubiquitous computing courses at the [University of Washington](resources/uw-courses.md) but may also be more broadly useful.

 ![Example projects from some physical computing-related courses taught by Jon E. Froehlich]({{ site.baseurl }}/assets/images/ExampleAssignmentsAndProjects.jpg)
 Example projects from Tangible Interactive Computing.